-Brandon Allen Bolmer, born in Los Angeles California, is a self-taught singer, composer/producer, and visual artist.
+Brandon Allen Bolmer, born in Los Angeles California, is a self-taught artist of both visual and musical calibers.

 JANUARY 2019 feature with visual atelier 8 ( @visualatelier8 )

 1. What came first: music or visual art?

 They’ve both been an interest of mine for as long as I can remember.
 I may have taken interest in art slightly before music, but as far as doing either on somewhat of a professional level, it would be music.

 2. At what point in your life and why did you decide to dedicate yourself to art?
 Did you think consciously to be self-taught or was it ‘an accident’?